brutdefut/ficisertligi/_posts/2023-04-23-highland-park-18.md

 -San Francisco World Spirits Competition 2018 silver, 2022 double gold
 -The Ultimate Spirits Challenge 97 points in 2018, 97 points in 2019, 96 points in 2021

-Highland Park is a very well-balanced scotch at this age scale; the oak influence is very good (not overwhelming), the sherry cask effect is steady and the bourbon barrel influence is decent.
+Highland Park is a very well-balanced scotch at this age scale; the oak influence is very good (not overwhelming), the European sherry cask effect is steady and the American barrel influence is decent.

 Overall, a must-have scotch for all whisky connoisseurs.